TOO TECH RACING

 The High Speed shock adjuster is another area of major innovation for Too Tech Suspension.
 All modern linkage ratio's are close enough that the valving can easilily be set to work for different riding conditions.
 But the High Speed shock adjuster offers a variable set of challenges between KYB , Sowa , and White Power.
 Some OEM's use a stiff Hi Speed Spring and others use a soft spring.
 Some use large piston feed holes while others use small feeds.
 Some allow the spring to be adjusted completely away from the valve stack while others force the spring to remain in contact regardless of the adjuster position.
 This lack of agreement between OEM's illustrates they are either confused themselves OR are targeting a completely different suspension setting and rider audience.
 Since the Hi Speed adjusters are valved so differently stock, it is interesting that most suspension companies do not even remove the adjuster, never mind modify them to work consistently between different manufacturers!
 Too Tech is the only company that Rick is aware of that adjusts and records when the High Speed valving spring contacts the stack AND standardizes on spring stiffness and piston feed hole sizing.
 This attention to detail allows Too Tech Racing to set this critical adjuster in the same position and know exactly how the adjuster will respond regardless of which make and model Too Tech works on.

-The air fork is creating another major challenge for suspension revalving.
-Testing at Too Tech Suspension finds the stock suspension unwilling to follow the terrain in high frequency bumps (stutter bumps).
-For super cross, hard pack type tracks, this flaw is not evident as all of the obstacles are low/mid speed and the less suspension movement the better.
+The air fork RAGE is creating another major challenge for suspension revalving.
+Testing at Too Tech finds the Showa PS1 (CRF450 & KX450 2013-2014) stock suspension unwilling to follow the terrain in high frequency bumps (stutter bumps).
+For super cross, hard pack smooth tracks, this flaw is not evident as all of the obstacles are low/mid speed and the less suspension movement the better.
 Anyone can valve for this.
 The flaws become obvious on a natural terrain track where most riders want the suspension to move in the rough and blow off on the square edges.
 It is Rick's assessment that seal stiction, caused by the high internal fork pressure pushing the seal lip against the chrome tube, is the major culprit and that there may never be a perfect solution.
 But having a full understanding of the problem allows Too Tech to do the best that can be done with these forks.
 Without giving away too many secrets, the best solution is to minimize damping during the period of maximum stiction.
-The KX 450F has less damping during stiction than the CRF 450R, but the CRF use a 1 lip seal.
 Both bikes do benefit from further reducing damping during stiction and of course better shaft preparation discussed under seal life.
-Rick believes his current CRF 450R air fork mods make the forks comparable to the 2012 CRF 450R forks which were his all time favorites.
+Rick believes his PSF1 air fork mods make the forks comparable to the 2012 CRF 450R forks which were his all time favorites.